iMicknl/python-sagemcom-api/README.md

 If you are not sure which encryption method to use, you can leave it empty or pass `None` and use `get_encryption_method` to determine the encryption method.

-`get_encryption_method` will return an `EncryptionMethod` when a match is found.
+`get_encryption_method` will return an `EncryptionMethod` when a match is found and `EncryptionMethod.NONE` if no method matches or REST mode is configured.
 Best would be to use this function only during your initial investigation.

 This function will throw a `LoginTimeoutException` when no match is found, since this is still a HTTP Time Out.
 This could caused by the wrong encryption method, but also by trying to connect to an inaccessible host.